ZhimingZhou/zhimingzhou.github.io/README.md

 - Other typical usages include: image (or any other data) synthesis, forcing the output distribution to a given distribution (like GANs for super-resolution and transferring).
 GANs can also be used for conditional diverse outputs, which is just like image synthesis, but being conditional, and the diversity comes from the freedom of the unconditioned parts.

+- By the way, I now think any GANs should has a 's' at the tail, because the *networks* in *adversarial neural networks* means G and D. Hence need the 's'.
+I believe this is also why Ian Goodfellow adds the 's'.
+I was also confused for a long time whether I should add the 's'.
+Now, after writing this review, I believe *should*!

 #### LGANs extended:

 - The most well-known problem about GANs is its training instability issue.
 Training instability, to an extent, means it does not guarantee convergence.
 Hence, we sometimes also refer to as the non-convergence or convergence issue.